DaoAI-Robotics-Inc/daoai_vision_user_manual/docs/complete-vision-guidance/calibration/deprecated_calibration.rst

     :align: center
 |

 In both flowcharts, the yml file should be loaded into the Sphere Calibration Node.
 Using the first Reader and the second Reader node to load bag file and gripper mesh.
-The operator should be able to check how well the gripper mesh matches with the point cloud in the visualize node.
+You should be able to check how well the gripper mesh matches with the point cloud in the visualize node.

 For Eye-to-hand and Eye-in-hand applications, the output generated by the transformation is between sphere to cloud shown in Pic 20.
-The operator can validate the final result by viewing the mapping result between the sphere model and the sphere cloud point displayed in the scene cloud.
-However, in the Eye-to-hand flowchart, the operator can also see the pairing result by changing the output result from sphere to tool in the Transformation Tree output.
+You can validate the final result by viewing the mapping result between the sphere model and the sphere cloud point displayed in the scene cloud.
+However, in the Eye-to-hand flowchart, you can also see the pairing result by changing the output result from sphere to tool in the Transformation Tree output.

 .. image:: Sphere_Calibration/Sphere_Calibration_image/image1/Picture20.png
     :width: 80%